Wysong Epigen Dog Food gets the Advisor’s top rating of 5 stars.

 In addition, those looking to mimic a dog’s natural ancestral diet should find Wysong Epigen an appropriate choice.

-Wysong Epigen is a meat-based dry dog food using an abundance of chicken meal as its main source of animal protein, thus earning the brand 5 stars.
+Wysong Epigen is a meat-based kibble using an abundance of chicken, fish or venison as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a quality wet product to use with this kibble may wish to visit our review of Wysong Au Jus canned dog food.